marcwalkr/tic-tac-toe/README.md

-# tic-tac-toe
 A simple Tic Tac Toe game web app.
+Part of The Odin Project JavaScript course.